USEPA/AMET/docs/AMET_Install_Guide_v1.md

     refers to the statistical evaluation of these pairings and their subsequent plotting.

-Practically, a user may be interested in using only one of the fields (either MET or AQ), or may be interested in using both fields.
+Practically, a user may be interested in using only one of the modules (either MET or AQ), or may be interested in using both modules.
 That decision is based on the scope of the study.
-The three main software components of AMET are **MySQL** (an open-source database software system), **R** (a free software environment for statistical computing and graphics), and **perl** (an open-sourcecross-platform programming language).
+The two main software components of AMET are **MySQL** (an open-source database software system), and **R** (a free software environment for statistical computing and graphics).

 The Community Modeling and Analysis System (CMAS) Center obtained the MET and AQ portions of AMET separately from EPA, then integrated the two